ayatokura/ai-openscale/wos-payload-aws.md

 ## Scoring and payload logging
 {: #cml-smscore}

 - Score your model.
-For a full example, see the [Working with SageMaker Machine Learning Engine notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/AI%20OpenScale%20and%20SageMaker%20ML%20Engine.ipynb){: external}.
+For a full example, see the [Working with SageMaker machine learning Engine notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/AI%20OpenScale%20and%20SageMaker%20ML%20Engine.ipynb){: external}.

 - Store the request and response in the payload logging table: